WhoIsJack/python-bioimage-analysis-tutorial/README.md

 *updated and converted to python 3 in 2018*
 *by Jonas Hartmann (Gilmour group, EMBL Heidelberg)*

-**Good news!
-An updated and extended 2021 version of this tutorial is under way; tentative ETA is September! :tada:**
+Note that an updated an extended version of this tutorial is being developed and will hopefully be released in 2022. 🤞

 ## Aims and Overview